virtuozzo/cloudscripting-docs/docs/reference/actions.md

 }
 ```

-Consequently, the installed add-on will be marked as set up to the *balancer* layer.
+Consequently, the installed add-on will be marked as set up at the balancer (*bl*) layer.

 <!-- add example -->

-<h3>Custom Actions</h3>
+### Custom Actions

 The declarative code inside a manifest can be divided into separate blocks, named **actions**.
-Subsequently, the particular actions can be run by means of appealing to call actions with different parameters.
+Subsequently, the particular actions can be run by means of calling actions with different parameters.

 The example below shows how to create a new file (e.g. the <b>*example.txt*</b> file in the <b>*tmp*</b> directory) by executing a *createFile* action at the compute node:
 ``` json